digital-land/digital-land/content/wiki/tree-preservation-order.md

 * topping
 * lopping
 * uprooting
-* wilful damage
+* willful damage
-* wilful destruction
+* willful destruction

 of trees without the local planning authority’s written consent.
 If consent is given, it can be subject to conditions which have to be followed.
 In the Secretary of State’s view, cutting roots is also a prohibited activity and requires the authority’s consent.